Android without Google: Shiftphones

 - as precaution, you could also install the SystemUI Bootloop Saver module, which detects boot-loops and then automatically disables all Magisk modules.
 Check its Readme first for instructions.

 Magisk no longer has a repository browser integrated.
 To find and install modules, you can use Fox’s Magisk Module Manager.
-Or you download the modules from their resp. developers, save them to your SD card, and choose „intall from storage“ from within Magisk’s module manager.
+Or you download the modules from their resp. developers, save them to your SD card, and choose „install from storage“ from within Magisk’s module section.

 While most modules are rather chosen on personal requirements, and there are not really any „Must-have-Modules“, there are some generic ones which are generally useful: